Good Health

 Gender

-All ages should talk with their GP, or parents should talk to their child’s GP or their own GP.
+All ages should talk with their GP, or parents should talk to their child’s or their own GP.
 There is NHS help available for teenagers who need support around gender.

 Mental Health